Portable version: here is my statement of teaching philosophy and my teaching portfolio, v.Fall 2024.

 - “I learned how to dig deeper into dense readings in order to glean the important points.”
 (Philosophy of Mind Evaluation Summer 2022)

-To foster active participation in discussion, I “warm-call” in my classes.
-What’s warm-calling?
 Basically, it’s cold calling, except I am nice about it.
 Students in my courses can expect to be invited by name to enter the conversation nearly every meeting, but with no penalty for “wrong” answers or drawing a blank, and I work with the class to think through their philosophical puzzlements.
+Far from inspiring fear, it tends to make everyone look forward to coming to class — even more than the incentive of learning natural deduction for predicate logic, if you can believe that that’s possible.

 - “I really appreciated Michael’s ‘warm-calling.’
 I thought it was a great mixture of keeping people engaged but without inspiring dread about being called on.
 You could expect to be called on, without worrying that he was trying to trap someone who was having trouble following or having an off day.”
 (Introduction to Logic Fall 2022)